 On average she performs around 3-5 Sculptra treatments a week at her clinic Cheshire Lasers in Middlewich.

 The Poly-L-lactic acid in Sculptra stimulates collagen production in the areas it is injected to replace lost collagen and replenish volume in your face.
 The results develop slowly over time, giving you a natural-looking appearance.

 How many treatments will I need?

 The number of treatments required to achieve the desired effect depends on your age and how well you make collagen due to the product.

 It also depends on how deep your wrinkles are as well as the amount of volume, lift and contouring you desire.

 For optimal results, 2-4 treatments are usually required using between 2 and 6 vials of Sculptra.
 Treatments can be every 6 weeks, however, they can be spaced every 3-6 months if you are not in a rush to see the end results.

 In contrast to some other treatments that require frequent refresher sessions, clinical trials indicate that Sculptra is effective for up to three years and in some cases longer, most people find the results last around two or more years.

-Dr Teri performs al her Sculptra treatments at Cheshire Lasers Clinic.
+Dr Teri performs all her Sculptra treatments at Cheshire Lasers Clinic in Middlewich.